What is the Brown Design Workshop?

 Who are we?

-|Chris Bull is trained in mechanical and electrical engineering and material science.
+Chris Bull is trained in mechanical and electrical engineering and material science.
 For the past twenty years, he has been involved in appropriate technology, co-teaching a course at Brown University and co-authoring two books on the subject with Professor Barrett Hazeltine: "Appropriate Technology; Tools, Choices, and Implications" (1998) and co-editor, "Field Guide of Appropriate Technology" (2002).
 He has developed collaborations with the Design Division of the Rhode Island School of Design, co-teaching design studios for engineering and design students, and working with colleagues there on a variety of design projects.

-Send all inquiries to email@example.com or drop by and talk to us during open hours!
+Send all inquiries to [email protected] or drop by and talk to us during open hours!
 We’re located within Prince Lab off Barus and Holly, just east of Brook Street between Waterman and George.
-See this map for more detailed directions.

 While the new Engineering building is in-progress, the Prince Lab entrance to Barus-Holley is the main entrance.
 We are on a labeled door on your right about 20 yards from the entrance.